 5. Chill Anywhere

-Chill Meditation is both an app and a physical brick and mortar meditation studio located here in Chicago.
-They offer virtual guided meditations, but they are very unique in the fact that their studio offers in person guided meditations as well.
+Chill Meditation is both an app and a physical brick-and-mortar meditation studio located here in Chicago.
+They offer virtual guided meditations, but they are very unique in the fact that their studio offers in-person guided meditations as well.
 They have a huge range of instructors that teach a variety of styles, including meditations for productivity, leadership, focus, creativity, rest, and stress/anxiety.
 I love that you can set reminders on the app to notify you when you want to meditate each day, and you can track your overall progress.
 They also have a large library of short & free IGTV mediations on their Instagram account that range from 2 minutes – 15 minutes.

-You can try a free 14-day trial of the app, and then its $129 per year for unlimited meditations, or $19.99 per month.
+You can try a free 14-day trial of the app, and then it’s $129 per year for unlimited meditations, or $19.99 per month.
 They also offer several different membership packages for their physical studio if you’re interested in going in person.
 You can see those price packages HERE.

 6. Insight Timer